Master's Candidate in Educational Therapy, Holy Names University

 Ten Years of Private Intervention, K-12

-Licensed Anxiety Specialist, Institute of HeartMath®
+Licensed to Support Anxiety Management, Institute of HeartMath®

 Stanford Graduate, B.A. in Linguistics with Honors